Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                messages but also prevents transcoding of
                                unknown complex types in outgoing messages.
                                Default: `false`.
-      --dtr, --disabletransferonreconnect, --DisableSubscriptionTransfer[=VALUE]
-                             Do not attempt to transfer subscriptions when reconnecting but re-establish the subscription.
-                               Default: `false`.
       --dsg, --disablesessionpergroup, --DisableSessionPerWriterGroup[=VALUE]
                              Disable creating a separate session per writer group.
 Instead sessions are re-used across
                                writer groups.
-                               Default: `False`.
-      --spw, --enablesessionperwriter, --EnableSessionPerSubscription[=VALUE]
-                             Enable creating a separate session per data set writer instead of the default behavior to create one per writer group.
-                               This setting overrides the `--dsg` option.
                                Default: `False`.
       --ipi, --ignorepublishingintervals, --IgnoreConfiguredPublishingIntervals[=VALUE]
                              Always use the publishing interval provided via